rossant/ipymd/README.md

 ### ipymd

-All pros of IPython notebook and Markdown, no cons!
+All pros of IPython Notebook and Markdown, no cons!

 ## How it works